-Those dirty, dirty boys from L.A, FIDLAR have managed to float the scum over the pond and bring us an album full of diamonds in the rough.
-Grot ‘n’ roll punk from the New World can tend to rely on screaming lyrics and heavy bass to show they’re the real deal but FIDLAR have managed to stylise a debut album which still contains all the fuzz of the fair whilst sounding genuine.
+Those dirty, dirty boys from Los Angeles, Fidlar have managed to float the scum over the pond and bring us an album full of diamonds in the rough.
+Grot ‘n’ roll punk from the New World can tend to rely on screaming lyrics and heavy bass to show they’re the real deal but Fidlar have managed to stylise a debut album which still contains all the fuzz of the fair whilst sounding genuine.

 For these boys prodding at the decaying tooth of Americana rotted by pop, this debut album is raucous, unabashed and unadulterated.
 We fly into the record with ‘Cheap Beer’ which is in-keeping all the demanding behaviour of a snotty nosed brat and continues with the similarly pumping guitars of ‘Stoked and Broke’.

 The obvious comparison for Fidlar is Black Lips, another troop from America that have been delivering the same brand of rambunctious recordings.
 Hints at Dan Sartain’s disgustingly simple delivery is also present and ‘No Waves’ is another gutter guitar fest with a pulsating rhythm and a doff of the cap to the aforementioned Black Lips, detailing the boredom of a young adolescent American.
 Fidlar, though, are using this preset and delivering their own westside style of American punk.